Human trafficking in Southeast Asia: Destination countries

 Philippines is a destination country in addition to being source country.
 Migrants from several countries looking for work are attracted to Thailand's promising economy.
-Thailand's economy also heavily relies on migrant workers due to the fact that it is strongly labor-intensive, with major sectors being construction, fishing and commercial agriculture.
+Thailand's economy also heavily relies on migrant workers because it is strongly labor-intensive, with major sectors being construction, fishing and commercial agriculture.

 Cambodia is a destination country for females being trafficked into the sex trade industry.
 Cambodia has one of the largest sources of demand for child prostitution and sex tourism in the region.
 Females are brought from rural regions of Cambodia and Vietnam to major cities where they are sold or sexually exploited.

 Vietnam is a destination country for children who are subjected to forced sexual labor and labor trafficking.
 Children from rural areas of the country are brought into major cities where through threats and debt-bondage are forced into the sex trade, begging industry, and industrial sectors.
 With Vietnam being a destination for child sex tourism, the large demand gives traffickers incentives to recruit children into the trade.

 Victims

 Most of the victims that are currently working under forced labor conditions are doing so because they were either mislead about job opportunities or were enslaved or forced to against their will.
 According to a policy brief on human trafficking in Southeast Asia, although victims include girls, women, boys, and men the majority are women.
-Women tend to be more highly targeted by traffickers due to the fact that they are seeking opportunity in an area of the world where limited economic opportunities are available for them.
+Women tend to be more highly targeted by traffickers because they are seeking opportunity in an area of the world where limited economic opportunities are available for them.
 Unskilled and poorly educated women are commonly led into human trafficking.
-According to the UNODC report, the numbers for women and men in forced labor may be skewed due to the fact that only a few countries released the numbers for adult men.
+According to the UNODC report, the numbers for women and men in forced labor may be skewed because only a few countries released the numbers for adult men.
 The forced labor market in this region also is dominated by male adults and females while the trade of children is evident it is considered small in comparison to the total.
 Most of these workers are undocumented and from different countries of origin than the country they work in.
 Countries like Thailand and Laos attract migrants of similar cultural backgrounds and language.
 Ethnic majority migrants from Laos are attracted to the similarities between the two countries and migrate to Thailand where they can assimilate easily.
 The combination of undocumented workers and similar cultures can cause problems for authorities to properly document and estimate the number of trafficked persons without confusing them for illegal immigrants and locals.